kzsoftworks/kz-learningbudget-slack/README.md

-# Issue Submission
+# Purchase Submission

-This automation features a basic issue submission workflow that posts the issue raised to channel.
+This automation features a basic purchase submission workflow that posts the purchase raised to channel.

 **Guide Outline**: